-The Düben ProjectIn 1987, Professors Erik Kjellberg and Kerala Snyder made the decision to produce a complete catalogue of the collection as a joint project between the musicology departments of Uppsala University and the Eastman School of Music, University of Rochester (USA), using a computer database.
+The Düben ProjectIn 1987, Erik Kjellberg and Kerala J. Snyder agreed to produce a complete catalogue of the Düben collection as a joint project between the musicology departments of Uppsala University and the Eastman School of Music, University of Rochester, using a computer database.
 Planning for the project began in Rochester in 1988, it was launched in Uppsala in June, 1991, and reported in Computing in Musicology: An International Directory of Applications in 1992.

-The stated goals of the Project were twofold: to produce a database catalogue of the collection and to provide the students with opportunities to work with both the manuscripts of the collection and computer databases as well as to participate in international cooperation and exchange.
 Three distinct stages of the Project were envisioned.
-Stage 1 consisted of designing the database and entering the existing catalogued information into it: this was done both in Rochester and Uppsala.
+Stage 1 consisted of designing the database and entering the existing catalogued information into it: this was done by students in Rochester and Uppsala.
 In Stage 2 the individual manuscripts would be examined and the data corrected and amplified.
 In Stage 3, individual scholars would refine the data as they studied particular aspects of the collection, work that will continue into the future.

-In 2003 The Bank of Sweden Tercentenary Foundation made it possible to bring Stage 2 of the Düben Project to its conclusion under the leadership of Professor Erik Kjellberg.
+In 2003 The Swedish Foundation for Humanities and Social Sciences (Riksbankens Jubileumsfond) made it possible to bring Stage 2 of the Düben Project to its conclusion under the leadership of Erik Kjellberg.
 This work consisted primarily in adding data to subsidiary tables devoted to the individual parts and tablature volumes, watermarks, and handwriting.
 Thanks to the cooperation of the Uppsala University Library, it became possible to add to the original plan the scanning of every page of the manuscript sources, with the images now linked to the catalogue.
-The main encoding and scanning work for Stage 2 has been done by fil.dr.
-Lars Berglund, fil.dr.
-Kia Hedell, and during the final year of the project, Juliane Peetz, David Jansson, Katharine Leiska, Alison Hurst and Anne Reese.
+The main encoding and scanning work for Stage 2 has been done by Lars Berglund, Kia Hedell, and during the final year of the project, Juliane Peetz, David Jansson, Katharine Leiska, Alison Hurst and Anne Reese.
 The database structure has continuously been refined by our data consultant, Master of Civil Engineering Carl Johan Bergsten, GoArt (Göteborg) in close connection with the participants in the project, notably Lars Berglund and Jan Johansson, who has also implemented the current system at Uppsala University.
 Dr. Peter Wollny, of the Bach-Archiv, Leipzig, has acted as special consultant to the Project during Stage 2.